Poland advocates for a long Brexit delay if deal not passed: PM

-WARSAW (Reuters) - Warsaw is ready for another Brexit delay if London fails to ratify the stalled withdrawal agreement on Friday, Polish Prime Minister Mateusz Morawiecki said after talks with the bloc’s chief negotiator Michel Barnier.
+WARSAW (Reuters) - Warsaw is ready for another Brexit delay if London fails to ratify the European Union withdrawal agreement on Friday, Polish Prime Minister Mateusz Morawiecki said after talks with the bloc’s chief negotiator Michel Barnier.

 The British parliament is voting again on the twice-defeated Brexit deal on Friday but the bloc is already planing its next steps in case Prime Minister Theresa May fails again to push her exit plan through her factious House of Commons.